Sherin-Chacko/MechaCar_Statistical_Analysis/README.md

 2. The p-Value: 5.35e-11 for this model is much smaller than the assumed significance level of 0.05%.
 This indicates there is sufficient evidence to reject our null hypothesis, which further indicates that the slope of this linear model is not zero.

 3. This linear model has an r-squared value of 0.7149, which means that 71% of all mpg predictions will be determined by this model.
-This multiple regression model does predict mpg of MechaCar prototypes effectively.
+This linear regression model does predict mpg of MechaCar prototypes effectively.

+### DELIVERABLE 2 : SUMMARY STATISTICS ON SUSPENSION COILS